 The placement will offer authentic learning experiences and incorporate meaningful learning activities with a clear purpose.
 The learning experiences offered will be aligned to course learning outcomes and goals that are negotiated jointly with your host supervisor.

 You’ll be paired with a supervisor at your host organisation who will regularly meet with you to discuss progress and challenges.
 Planning is important, and clear timelines and goals for the placement are jointly established prior to the start of the placement.
 The supervisor will also complete a short post placement report jointly with you.
-You’ll also be supported by a UNSW Built Environment staff member for the duration of your placement.
+You’ll also be supported by a Course Convenor and Tutor for the duration of your placement.

 This is up to the discretion of the host organisation.
 For all placements, a letter of agreement will be signed between UNSW Built Environment and the host organisation outlining the requirements to meet the course learning outcomes.